ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 59-Notes.md

 [12:59] - **Vivek**

-So it's sort of like linked to the IsNative asset, but not fully in the sense that IsNative asset remains private and so if enabled ZSA's is on then IsNative asset could be off.
+So it's sort of like linked to the is_native_asset flag, but not fully in the sense that IsNative asset remains private and so if enabled ZSA's is on then is_native_asset could be off.
 But the other way around doesn't happen.
-That if enable ZSA's as off, then IsNative asset is fixed to be true.
+That if enable ZSA's as off, then is_native_asset is fixed to be true.

 [13:24] - **Daira**

-That's very much in the spirit of the enable spends and enable outputs we already have so that makes sense.
+That's very much in the spirit of the enableSpends and enableOutputs we already have so that makes sense.

 [13:34] - **Vivek**